infinum/ios-handbook/Tips 'n tricks/Swift-Objective C interoperability and best practices.md

 ```

-To customise how Objective-C method name is represented in Swift, you can use `NS_SWIFT_NAME` macro.
+To customise how Objective-C is represented in Swift, you can use `NS_SWIFT_NAME` macro.

 ```objc